 Let’s say that you own a property in Portugal.
-One day Finanças (the tax office) wants to send you a letter, perhaps about some taxes that you owe.
+One day Finanças (the Portuguese tax authority) wants to send you a letter, perhaps about some taxes that you owe.

 - If you are resident in Portugal, Finanças is happy to send that letter to your Portuguese address